 One of my most important tattoos is this artwork with an occultist pattern included in it.
 The tattooist Kirill Svart, also called Musta Kirka, is specialized in this kind of style.
 He’s a damn good tattoo artist.

 As you can see, my left leg is the serious one, while the right leg is the humor side.
-Our Sampo tattooed here my voice of conscience, which has a ball gag in its mouth – I guess it explains everything needed.
+Our Sampo tattooed here my voice of conscience, which has a ball gag in its mouth – I guess it explains pretty much everything.
 The fish-rooster (in Finnish: kalakukko, which also means a Finnish fish pasty) and the cuntface are also his work.
 “I don’t care”-bear is made by Niko of Pinky Inky.
 Then there are all kinds of comic reliefs: Hugh Manatee, the rotting Christ, just a tip of the cock…

 I also have a memorial tattoo for my grandmother on my leg.
 Granny liked my tattoos, so after she died, I wanted to have a little artwork for her memory.

 And then, I’m sure this will be understood in a completely wrong way, but nevertheless, here’s a swastika, an ancient symbol of a good fortune.
 The good-guy-swastika, in other words.
-I have also taught my apprentice on here how to make scarification.
+On here, I have also taught my apprentice how to make scarification.
 It’s easy to practice scarification on black ink, as you can easily see the right depth.

 I find the history of the scarification extremely interesting.
-Traditionally, they have often been linked to a certain phase of life, for example, and the aesthetical aspect has formed only after that.
-While I was working in Tokyo, I once encountered this scarred, Ethiopian man, who told me he had come to Tokyo to work and gather money.
+Traditionally, they have often been linked to a certain phase of life, for example, and the aesthetic aspect has been formed only after that.
+While I was working in Tokyo, I once encountered this scarred Ethiopian man, who told me he had come to Tokyo to work and gather money.
 After that, he would return home and be the wealthiest man in his entire village.
 It was something that really made an impression – to see this guy in a suit standing in Roppongi, Tokyo, with neon lights and colors flashing in the background, face covered with traditional scar tattoos.
 It made a magnificent contrast.